-What you must pay when you get these services Services that are covered for you Inpatient stay: Covered services received in a hospital or Prior authorization rules SNF during a non-covered inpatient stay may apply.
-If you have exhausted your inpatient benefits or if the inpatient You pay the applicable stay is not reasonable and necessary, we will not cover your cost-sharing for other inpatient stay.
-However, in some cases, we will cover certain services as though they services you receive while you are in the hospital or the skilled were provided on an nursing facility (SNF).
-Covered services include, but are not outpatient basis.
-Please limited to: refer to the applicable benefit in this section of Physician services this Evidence of Coverage.
-Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services See "Physician/ Surgical dressings Practitioner services, Splints, casts and other devices used to reduce fractures including doctor's office visits," "Outpatient and dislocations diagnostic tests and Prosthetics and orthotics devices (other than dental) that therapeutic services and replace all or part of an internal body organ (including supplies," "Prosthetic contiguous tissue), or all or part of the function of a devices and related permanently inoperative or malfunctioning internal body supplies," and "Outpatient organ, including replacement or repairs of such devices rehabilitation services" for Leg, arm, back, and neck braces; trusses, and artificial more detail. legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy